Stuycs-K/finalprojectapcs-5-lam-nathan-chan-jason/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

 A timeline with expected completion dates of parts of the project.
 (CHANGE THIS!!!!!)
 5/21: Finish the Prototype.
+(Jason/Nathan)
 5/25: Finish the Block class along with a small main to test the mechanics to the game.
-5/28: Complete the main class so that the game functions.
-5/31: Finish any QOL features like scoring, combo, etc.
-Due Date: Finish any extra features like T-spins, back to back tetrises, etc.
+(Jason) 5/28: Complete the main class so that the game functions.
+(Nathan) 5/31: Finish any QOL features like scoring, combo, etc. (Nathan/Jason) Due Date: Finish any extra features like T-spins, back to back tetrises, etc. (Nathan/Jason)